axibase/atsd-use-cases/research/data-lib/hong-kong-foreign-investment/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/0a0bc0af/5/#fullscreen)

-> Open the ChartLab visualization to toggle between observed countries or navigate through time using the drop-down menu.
+> Open the ChartLab visualization to toggle between observed countries or navigate through time using the drop-down list.

 ### Australia